 Creating a transnational enabling environment to foster microgrid solutions

-The ALPGRIDS project aims to create an enabling environment for the uptake of renewable energies and the creation of low-carbon energy communities in Alpine territories through the deployment of microgrids.
+The ALPGRIDS project aimed at creating an enabling environment for the uptake of renewable energies and the creation of low-carbon energy communities in Alpine territories through the deployment of microgrids.

 AURA-EE as the leader

-Auvergne-Rhône-Alpes Energie-Environnement (AURA-EE) is the lead partner of the ALPGRIDS project and collaborates with the National Community of Rhône (CNR), the other French project partner.
-Ten other European organisations are involved, from 4 other countries in the Alpine region (Austria, Germany, Italy, Slovenia).
+Auvergne-Rhône-Alpes Energie-Environnement (AURA-EE) has been the lead partner of the ALPGRIDS project.
+Ten other European organisations were involved, from 4 other countries in the Alpine region (Austria, Germany, Italy, Slovenia).

-The project will focus on creating a transnational enabling environment to foster microgrid solutions, supporting in particular the creation of local energy communities.
+The project focused on creating a transnational enabling environment to foster microgrid solutions, supporting in particular the creation of local energy communities.

 - Developing a common understanding of microgrids and their benefits

 - Creating an enabling policy environment for microgrids